Sen. Josh Hawley says ‘Antifa scumbags’ terrorized his family’s Virginia home. Protesters say they held a peaceful vigil.

 But Young said the group made a point not to knock on Hawley’s door, instead ringing the doorbell as he left a copy of the Constitution on the senator’s door.
 Members of the group also read messages from people in the contested states whose votes Hawley, Sen. Ted Cruz (R-Tex.) and other senators have said they plan to challenge.

-Responding to the senator’s tweet, Young said he proudly identifies as an anti-fascist, yet added he was disappointed in Hawley’s rhetoric.
+Responding to the senator’s tweet, Young said he proudly identifies as an anti-fascist, yet added that he was disappointed in Hawley’s rhetoric.

 “That’s not the level of discourse that we would want to engage in,” he said.
 “But if he wants to call us scumbags, then we’re happy to call him a snowflake.”